deluge-torrent/deluge/deluge/ui/webui/webui_plugin/lib/readme.txt

 Some may have been adapted to work better with deluge.
 But they will import other parts of deluge or Webui.

+LICENCE:
+All components are GPL compatible.
+All these components are Licensed under their original license.
+See docstring or LICENSE files.